Comments From the President

-The SCRA manages the Studio City Farmers Market with the Studio City Chamber of Commerce Foundation.
-Proceeds from the Market go back into the community with charitable donations to schools, the 4th of July event sponsored by the Studio City Chamber of Commerce, the Winter Family Festival event which is sponsored by the Studio City Residents Association, and dollars to ensure the Studio City Beautification Association can maintain improvement projects, along with many other community benefits.
+The SCRA manages the Studio City Farmers Market along with the Studio City Chamber of Commerce Foundation.
+Proceeds from the Market go back into the community with charitable donations to schools, other non-profits and dollars to ensure the Studio City Beautification Association can maintain improvement projects, along with many other community benefits.

 Bi-monthly, the SCRA publishes a newsletter to keep its members fully informed.
 The newsletter discusses SCRA’s activities behind-the-scenes, answers members’ questions, and updates members on ongoing issues and reports on what to watch for in the future.
 SCRA welcomes articles of interest, Op Ed pieces.
 Please contact the SCRA for guidelines.

 Become a member to receive the SCRA newsletter.